jk32768/courtz-website/help/03-session-profiles.md

 - adjust the game duration
 - change the preferred game mode

-Changes are saved in the Session Profile and are used each time it is started.
+Changes are saved immediately and are used the next time the Session Profile is started.

 ---